 An Arizona Native, Ashley moved to the Bay Area in 2015 with her family, and eventually settled in Marin County.
 Ashley worked in technology program management for 15 years before leaving the workforce recently to focus more on her young family and work in the community.
 She was drawn to the mission of Gilead House immediately, and feels the opportunities for changing and enhancing the lives of women and children through its programs are boundless.

 Ashley is an avid yogi, loves to cook, and explore parks, beaches, and nature throughout Marin with her husband and two extremely fun and energetic young kids.
 In addition to her work with Gilead House, Ashley is involved in programs that focus on getting kids outside, and exploring ways to enhance outdoor play spaces in underserved areas of Marin.

 Debi comes to our board as the newest member, responsible for the latest Gilead House website redesign.
 She has been in the marketing field for over 20 years with experience ranging from Fortune 500 to Tech startups.
 Today, she leads Dandelion Design, a full-service marketing + social media consulting firm, serving clients in a variety of industries.
 Debi is passionate about ending modern-day slavery and reform in the criminal justice system.
-Nothing lights her up more than giving a voice to those without one and bringing joy where her God-given talents are needed.
+Nothing lights her up more than giving a voice to those without one and bringing joy where her God-provided talents lead.

 Debi has lived in the Bay Area her entire life so she tries to travel as often as possible to feel more connected with different cuisines and cultures.
 She strives to love 'everybody, always' - no matter how different or difficult they are.
 Oh, and her dream dinner guest would be Bob Goff of course.
-In her free time (pre-COVID), you can find Debi competitive eating at one of the four restaurants she co-owns, at a comedy club or binge-watching true crime docuseries.
+In her free time (pre-COVID), you can find Debi competitive eating at one of the four restaurants she co-owns, at a comedy club with friends, or binge-watching true crime docuseries.